Numerical methods for multiscale inverse problems: Numerical experiments

 We compare the performance of HMM forward solvers corresponding to three different choices of the size of the local subdomains $I_{\delta}$; $\delta=2\epsilon$, $\delta=4\epsilon$, and $\delta=8\epsilon$.
-Table \ref{table:inverrrand} contains the frequency of recovered parameters from $\hat{\theta}$ lying in an interval $E_{\theta}$ centered at the true parameter.
+Table \ref{table:inverrrand} contains the frequency of recovered parameters $\hat{\theta}$ that lie in the interval $E_{\theta}$ centered at the true parameter.
 The results are consistent with the expectation that the accuracy of the parameter estimation using HMM would improve with increased cell size.